Manish-Saravanan/spl-voting/README.md

 There are three phases in the application.
 * The first is the pre-election phase when candidates can be added/deleted.
 * The second phase is when the election happens.
 * The third is the post-election phase when results can be viewed.
 You can go only in one direction; you cannot go backwards.
 ### Admin:
-1. In http://<HostIP>/login page, click on login as Admin.
+1. In http://\<HostIP\>/login page, click on login as Admin.
 2. Use the admin credentials to login.
 *	View voter credentials
         Click on the ‘View voter credentials’ tab to view the Login ID and password of the voters.
 * Change password
         In the ‘Change password’ tab, enter your old password, new password and confirm your new password.
 #### Phase 1
 * Adding candidates:
 1. In the ‘Edit candidates’ tab, fill in all the data and click on Add.
 2. If you want to delete a candidate click on the delete icon corresponding to the candidate.
 * Move to next phase
         Click on ‘Open voting’ tab and enter admin password to move to second phase.
 #### Phase 2
 The total number of voters who have voted so far is displayed on the top.
 * View candidates
         Click on the ‘View candidates’ tab.
 (The candidates can only be viewed and not edited.)
 * Move to next phase
         Click on ‘Close voting’ tab and enter admin password to move to post-election phase.
 #### Phase 3
 * View results
         Click on ‘View results’ tab to view results.
 * Move to next phase
-    Click on ‘Reset’ tab and enter admin password to move to post-election phase.
+        Click on ‘Reset’ tab and enter admin password to move to pre-election phase.
+This will set the data back to defaults for the next year's election